CheetahRobotics/Team10182/ComputerVision/ORBApp/README.md

 This app uses both 'cross check' and an arbitrary maximum distance to filter matches.

+There are 2 Seek Bars in the app:
+- The first one controls the max distance beyond which a match will be excluded.
+- The second one controls the Ransac threshold.
+It is only used for Homography.
+(Drawing the box).

 To Dos:
 - The homography doesn't work well if the target image is less than about 25% of the screen.
-- As mentioned above the maximum distance used to filter matches is abitrary.